nitinvwaran/Hierarchical-Attention-Network-Quora-Insincere-Questions/README.md

-# kaggle_projects
-Repository for Kaggle Projects and Competitions
+# Hierarchical Attention Network for Quora Insincere Questions Classification

 **1. Submitted for Quora Insincere Questions Classification Competition: <br />
 An Implementation of 'Hierarchical Attention Networks for Document Classification' by Yang et al. (2016)**